The failure to read good books both enfeebles the vision and strengthens our most fatal tendency – the belief that the here and now is all there is.

 Meaning

-“The failure to read good books both enfeebles the vision and strengthens our most fatal tendency – the belief that the here and now is all there is.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that fear is natural but not decisive.
+The message behind “The failure to read good books both enfeebles the vision and strengthens our most fatal tendency – the belief that the here and now is all there is.” revolves around courage.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.

 Theme